Douglas Union School

 In 1866, faced with the growth of what were then the separate villages of Douglas and Dudleyville, Saugatauk Township Districts No. 3 and 4 merged forming Union District No. 3.
 The Douglas Union School opened for classes in September 1866.
 One male and one female teacher taught 129 pupils that year.
 Early newspapers reported church services, concerts, and social events taking place in the building's second floor hall.
 When it closed in 1957, the school had four classrooms.
 They were converted to apartments during the 1960s.
 The bell, made by the Buckeye Bell Foundry of Cincinnati, Ohio, was removed and relocated at the new elementary school.

 Location.
 42° 38.63′ N, 86° 12.224′ W. Marker is in Douglas, Michigan, in Allegan County.
 Marker is at the intersection of Center Street and Mixer Street, on the left when traveling east on Center Street.
 Touch for map.
-Marker is at or near this postal address: 130 W. Center Street, Douglas MI 49406, United States of America.
+Marker is at or near this postal address: 130 W Center Street, Douglas MI 49406, United States of America.
+Touch for directions.

 More about this marker.
 Marker is clearly visible from the street.